⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Organization & Planning

 Workout Routines: Create templates for your workouts (Push Day, Pull Day, Leg Day, etc.) with pre-selected exercises.
-Starting a workout is then just selecting the template - the exercises are already loaded.
-The free version limits you to 3 routines; Strong Pro is unlimited.
+Starting a workout is then just selecting the template, the exercises are already loaded.
+The free version limits you to 3 custom routines; Strong Pro is unlimited.

 Exercise Database: Strong includes hundreds of exercises with animations demonstrating proper form.
 You can also add custom exercises easily.
 The database covers all major lifts and most isolation movements.